Forrest Claypool: County Assessor election

-On Tuesday, April 6, 2010, Forrest Claypool announced he would enter the Cook County Assessor election as an independent candidate.
+On Tuesday, April 6, 2010, Claypool announced he would enter the Cook County Assessor election as an independent candidate.
 He officially qualified to be entered onto the general election ballot on June 28, after collecting more than three times the number of voter signatures required for independent candidates seeking office in Illinois.
 Claypool ran against Democrat Joseph Berrios, Green Robert Grota and Republican Sharon Strobeck-Eckersall.
 He was the first independent candidate to run in the history of the Cook County Assessor's office.
 Berrios won the race with 47.9 percent of the vote, against 31.8 percent for Claypool, 17.7 percent for Strobeck-Eckersall, and 2.6 percent for Grota.

-Post-electoral political career
+Post-electoral government career

 On Tuesday, April 19, 2011, Chicago Mayor Rahm Emanuel—a longtime political ally of Claypool—appointed him president of the Chicago Transit Authority Claypool was named Chief of Staff to mayor Rahm Emanuel in April 2015.

+CEO of Chicago Public Schools

-Mayor Rahm Emanuel announced on July 16, 2015, that Claypool would assume the role of Chief Executive Officer of Chicago Public Schools on July 27, 2015.
+Mayor Rahm Emanuel announced on July 16, 2015, that Claypool would assume the role of chief executive officer of Chicago Public Schools on July 27, 2015.
 His appointment, affective July 27, was formally approved by the Chicago Board of Education on July 22.
 Claypool resigned as CEO on December 8, 2017, after the school district's inspector general accused him of engineering a "full-blown cover-up" during an ethics investigation concerning the school system's chief attorney.